 Deep folds in the face or brow caused by overactive muscles or by loose skin may be more effectively treated with cosmetic surgery, such as a facelift or browlift.
 Injectables are sometimes used in conjunction with facial surgery procedures; however, injectables alone cannot change facial contour the way surgery can.

-ASPS brochures are available on chemical peel, dermabrasion, laser treatments, facelift and browlift.
+American Society of Plastic Surgeons (ASPS) brochures are available on chemical peel, dermabrasion, laser treatments, facelift, and browlift.
 If you and your doctor think that one of these other procedures might be more appropriate for you, ask your plastic surgeon to provide you with a copy.

 A word about other types of Fillers

-This brochure deals with the two most commonly used types of injectable fillers, collagen and fat.
+The ASPS brochure deals with the two most commonly used types of injectable fillers, collagen and fat.
 However, to a lesser extent, a number of other filler materials are also being used for facial-rejuvenation purposes.
-They include: Fibril, a gelatin powder compound that's mixed with a patient's own blood and is injected to plump up the skin (similar to injectable collagen); and Gortex, a thread-like material that is implanted beneath the skin to add soft-tissue support.
+They include: Fibril, a gelatin powder compound that's mixed with a patient's own blood and is injected to plump up the skin (similar to injectable collagen), and Gortex, a thread-like material that is implanted beneath the skin to add soft-tissue support.

 What to expect from treatment from Collagen and Fat Injections

 The most important fact to remember about injectable fillers is that the results are not permanent.
 Injected material is eventually metabolized by the body.
 You should not expect the same long-lasting results that may be gained from cosmetic surgery.